nickdgardner/HIST238C/README.md

 **Programming background:** None assumed, learned on a need-to-know basis for student projects.
 In preparation, students who are new to programming read through chapters 0 - 6 of Al Sweigart's beginning Python textbook [Automate the Boring Stuff](http://automatetheboringstuff.com/) during the first weeks of the term.

-**Text data:** [Eighteench Century Collections Online](https://textcreationpartnership.org/tcp-texts/ecco-tcp-eighteenth-century-collections-online/) (download .xml versions of the texts [here](https://umich.app.box.com/s/7dc9b3b0f859a6b36bc2/folder/3109725483) and .txt versions on course Canvas page).
+**Text data:** [Eighteenth Century Collections Online](https://textcreationpartnership.org/tcp-texts/ecco-tcp-eighteenth-century-collections-online/) (download .xml versions of the texts [here](https://umich.app.box.com/s/7dc9b3b0f859a6b36bc2/folder/3109725483) and .txt versions on course Canvas page).

 **TSV data:** download from the [Grand Tour Explorer](https://grand-tour-explorer-2017.herokuapp.com/#/), developed by Giovanna Ceserani and Giorgio Caviglia.
 The Grand Tour Explorer is still in beta, and you currently need a password to access it.